inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 `Namespaces` provide the first and most straightforward form of isolation: processes running within a container cannot see, and even less affect, processes running in another container, or in the host system.

-Each container also gets its own `network stack`, meaning that a container doesn’t get privileged access to the sockets or interfaces of another container.
+Each container also gets its own `network stack`, meaning that a container does not get privileged access to the sockets or interfaces of another container.

 You can add an extra layer of safety by enabling AppArmor, SELinux, GRSEC, or your favorite hardening solution.

 More details in this page: https://docs.docker.com/engine/security/security/

 ---

 ## Docker and Security feature of Kernel can enhance the security of your application ...

-_Hardening_ **security features of the kernel ** by enabling **seccomp**, **capabilities**, **AppArmor**, **SELinux**
+- _Hardening_ **security features of the kernel ** by enabling **seccomp**, **capabilities**, **AppArmor**, **SELinux**

-- **seccomp** (short for secure computing mode): provides an application sandboxing mechanism in the Linux kernel.
+  - `seccomp` (short for secure computing mode): provides an application sandboxing mechanism in the Linux kernel.

-- **capabilities** : provide fine-grained control over superuser permissions, allowing use of the root user to be avoided.
+  - `capabilities` : provide fine-grained control over superuser permissions, allowing use of the root user to be avoided.

-- **AppArmor** : kernel enhancement to confine programs to a limited set of resources, and bind access control attributes to programs.
+  - `AppArmor` : kernel enhancement to confine programs to a limited set of resources, and bind access control attributes to programs.

-- **SELinux** (Security-Enhanced Linux): provides a mechanism for supporting access control security policies.
+  - `SELinux` (Security-Enhanced Linux): provides a mechanism for supporting access control security policies.

 Note: Look Man page for each features!